 3. To head off the pedants – no, Kahneman, Samuelson, Fama and the other dismal scientists technically didn’t win Nobel Prizes, but this essay was putting me at risk of carpal tunnel without having to type ‘Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel 1970’ multiple times over.

 This is one of those situations where a little knowledge can be a dangerous thing, so drink deep or taste not that Pierian spring.
 I suspect this was my downfall.
-If I was, say, a crime reporter instead of a finance guy, I might have happily followed the passive investing path from the outset.
+If I was, say, a crime reporter instead of a finance guy, I might have happily followed the passive investing path from the outset, and saved myself a lot of grief (read about my $10,000 investing mistake here).

 If you want to invest actively, you’ll need to put in thousands of hours of diligent research, learning and trial and error – and you’ll almost certainly do worse than if you’d never bothered in the first place.
 With that in mind, I’m not going to recommend any investing-specific books.